 Variegated Dalmatian iris (Iris pallida Aureo-Variegata) has a purple flower and green and gold, sword-shaped leaves.
 Like many (but not all) irises, it boasts fragrant blooms.Continue to 8 of 24 below.

 Columbine plants are known for both their attractive foliage (clover-like when young) and pretty flowers.
 But variegated columbine (Aquilegia vulgaris Woodside Variegata) offers an even more interesting foliage than most types.
 Columbine flowers come in many colors; some are even bi-colored.
 Columbines can have yellow, white, red, blue, purple, or pink blossoms.
 They can reach 2 feet in height (taller when in full bloom).
 Columbine plants bloom in late spring to early summer and re-seed readily... if you don't deadhead them.Continue to 9 of 24 below.

 Living up to their name, tricolor sage plants (Salvia officinalis Tricolor) display three colors.
 Other variegated plants also boast three colors, such as ornamental kiwi vines and tricolor beech.
 Unlike those other two tri-colored plants, however, tricolor sage's third color (after green and white) is purple, not pink.Continue to 10 of 24 below.

 Sweet Tea Heucherella

 There are exceptions, though.
-But even in the case of Heuchera 'Blondie,' which... is named for the color of its blooms, I regard its leaves as its best feature.Continue to 12 of 25 below.
+But even in the case of H...euchera Blondie, which is named for the color of its blooms, its leaves are its best feature.Continue to 12 of 24 below.

-Frosty Morn stonecrop's name derives from the white or "frosty" edging displayed on its leaf margins, as shown in the photo.
+Frosty Morn stonecrop plant (Sedum) bears bi-colored leaves.
+The name derives from the white or "frosty" edging displayed on its leaf margins.
 Like other succulents, such as hen and chicks, this perennial tolerates low-water conditions.